 Is there a deadline for signing up?

-The deadline for registrations is Wednesday 19th August at midday.
-We recommend that you sign up as early as possible so you can take advantage of all the fun content and fundraising ideas, that we will be sending out to our participants.
+Nope!
+You can sign up right until the event starts, but we recommend doing it as early as possible to take advantage of all the fun content and fundraising ideas that we will be sending out to our participants.

 Is there a minimum age to take part?